How to Use the Word “SO”

 - I didn’t like the flat.
 The walls were shabby, some furniture was damaged, and so on.

-- When we entered the office, we saw that it was full of old boxes, unusable shelves, and so forth.
+- The office was full of old boxes, unusable shelves, and so forth.

 - There were twenty or so people at the party.